 Girls Loving Life is made possible through a generous grant from the Allstate Foundation and in partnership with the UTZ Women’s Mentoring Group

 “Teaching the girls of today to be the leaders of tomorrow.”

-This is a social program designed to provide support for young people ages 14 to 21 years who identify as LGBTQ+.
-Qmmunity will be led by experienced, professional TrueNorth Counselors but will not be a mental health therapy program.
+Qmmunity is a social & recreational program designed to provide support for young people ages 14 to 21 years who identify as LGBTQ+ and allies.
+Qmmunity is led by experienced, professional TrueNorth Counselors, YWCA Hanover staff, and community volunteers.

 The goal of YWCA Hanover’s Social/Racial Justice Program is to create a more inclusive and welcoming community.
 Through education and discourse, we hope to foster sustained civic engagement leading to positive change on issues related to racial and social inequity.